 Size: There are no standard sizes for niche lights, and they vary by an inch or more.
 These brands have varied diameters to custom fit different sized underwater pool lights.
 To ensure you get the right one, make sure you replace the current product with similar pool light.

-The Pool Company in Miami recommends that installation of pool lights is done by qualified professionals only.
+The Pool Company in Miami recommends that the swimming pool remodel is done by qualified professionals only.
 That is because working with electrical wiring can be dangerous.
 It is best to use an electrical test meter before you switch off the power.
-Make sure you read all the instructions, and you understand all the precautions that are needed to handle the new underwater pool lights, before they are installed.
+Make sure you read all the instructions, and you understand all the precautions that are needed to handle the new underwater pool lights before they are installed.

 If you think you can manage it on your own, study the owner’s manual for caution and instructions.
 It is important that you switch off the power at the breaker panel, which is required for pool equipment.
 If there is more than one breaker, it is best to switch them all off.
 After the power has been switched off, you can drain the pool and find the light junction box.
 In older pools, the underwater lights might have the junction box situated beneath the end of the diving board.
 And, in very old pools, it might be located under the steel plate of the pool deck.

-You can remove the pool light and cut the cord, so that the pool lights are disconnected from the cord.
+You can remove the pool light and cut the cord so that the pool lights are disconnected from the cord.
 Inspect closely where the cord leaves the light niche.
 Now, return to the junction box and remove the saddle clamp, which holds the pool light cord in place.
 Pull it straight up and replace the clamp.
 You can coil up the extra cord around the pool lamp while inserting the underwater lights in the niche.
-And, if you are not comfortable doing all of it, it is cost effective to call in the Pool Builders in Miami.
+And, if you need some pool remodel ideas, it is cost-effective to call in the Pool Remodeling Company in Miami.